v-pbartley/openhack-mc4h/Challenge-8/Readme.md

 ---

 ## Step 1 - Enable Send and Receive Logging
-There are two approaches to troublshooting issues in MC4H either "You will use things to do stuff and then there will be stuff in Dataverse," or "Enable logging and follow the API calls.
-This step is about the later.
+There are two approaches to troublshooting issues in MC4H.
+Either "You will use things to do stuff and then there will be stuff in Dataverse," or "Enable logging and follow the API calls."
+This step is about the latter.

-As noted in the SyncAgent Deployment Readme.md there is a setting in the Application Configuration file will enable greater logging detail.
+As noted in the Challenge-5 SyncAgent Deployment Readme.md, there is a setting in the Application Configuration file that will enable greater logging detail.

 FHIR-SyncAgent Optional Application Settings - __NOT__ included in the setup scripts at this time - they will be added automatically to the seetings in the next release.